jeovahfialho/ai-powered-sdlc/phase2.md

 notification_ideas = [
     "Get ready to spin and win with our exclusive Slot Showdown promotion!
 Play your favorite slots and compete for a chance to win exciting prizes every hour.", "Join us for Happy Hour at the casino and enjoy special promotions on drinks and games all night long!
 Cheers to winning big!", "Feeling lucky?
-Test your skills in our Blackjack Blitz promotion and take on the dealer for a chance to win cash prizes and bonus chips.", "Calling all high rollers!
-Our VIP Rewards promotion offers exclusive perks and benefits for our most valued players.
-Unlock premium rewards and enjoy the VIP treatment.", "Don't miss out on our Cash Craze promotion, where every spin could lead to a cash explosion!
-Play now", "Ready to win big?
-Check out our exclusive promotion today and boost your chances of hitting the jackpot!", "Don't miss out on our limited-time offer - get extra rewards on your favorite games when you play with us this week!", "Calling all high rollers!
-Unlock VIP bonuses and special perks with our premium promotion designed just for you.", "Feeling lucky?
-Participate in our latest promotion for a chance to win exciting prizes and cash rewards!", "Get in on the action with our thrilling promotion - double your winnings and experience the ultimate casino excitement!", "Attention all players!
-Claim your bonus spins and free chips now in our latest promotion - play more, win more!", "Feeling lucky?
-Get ready to spin and win with our exclusive Wheel of Fortune promotion!
-Claim your daily spin for a chance to win exciting prizes and bonuses.", "Don't miss out on our Midnight Madness promotion!
-Play your favorite games late into the night and unlock special bonuses and rewards.", "Join the High Roller Club and experience VIP treatment like never before!
-Enjoy personalized promotions, exclusive events, and luxurious perks reserved just for our elite players.", "Get in on the action with our Power Hour promotion!
-Play during designated hours to earn double points, cashback rewards, and entry into exclusive prize draws."
+Test your skills in our Blackjack Blitz promotion and take on the dealer for a chance to win cash prizes and bonus chips."
 ]

 stories_and_criteria = generate_user_stories_and_criteria(notification_ideas)

+for i, sc in enumerate(stories_and_criteria):
+    summary = f"User Story {i+1}: Slot Showdown Promotion"
+    description = sc
+    create_jira_issue(summary, description)

 print("Generated User Stories and Acceptance Criteria:") for i, sc in enumerate(stories_and_criteria):